|Nutrition Facts (per serving)|

 |Total Fat 4g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In Spanish, yemas means "egg yolks."
 It also refers to yemas de Santa Teresa, a very rich and creamy, traditional Spanish dessert.
 They are simple and made of egg yolks, granulated sugar, and water with a confectioners' sugar coating.

 This delicious delicacy has a rich history in Spain and is a specialty of many pastry shops, particularly in the city of Avila.
 Some Spaniards like to prepare this sweet for the feast day of St. Theresa, which is October 15th.
 However, it is a great recipe to prepare anytime you find yourself with leftover egg yolks.

-- Pinch off a small bit of the yolk mixture (about the size of a golf ball or walnut).
-Use your hands to roll it into a ball, covering it in powdered sugar at the same time.
-Continue until all of it is rolled into balls, adding more powdered sugar if needed.
+Pinch off a small bit of the yolk mixture (about the size of a golf ball or walnut).
+Use your hands to roll it into a ball, covering it in confectioners' sugar at the same time.
+Continue until all of it is rolled into balls, adding more confectioners' sugar if needed.